 The corresponding opening and closing operations are available via communication, binary inputs or LHMI commands.
 As a prerequisite for control commands, there are enabling and blocking functionalities for both opening and closing commands.
-If the control command is executed against the blocking or if the enabling of the corresponding command is not valid, CBXCBR and DCXSWI generate an error message.
+If the control command is executed against the blocking or if the enabling of the corresponding command is not valid, CBXCBR generates an error message.